Arathne/vita-graphic-samples/readme.md

 * `triangle`: draws a triangle to the screen
 * `vbo`: vertex buffer object to draw triangle
+* `color`: single array to draw triangle with colors

 ## Notes

-* using sdl2 will increase vpk size significantly
+* SDL2 vpk size is much larger than vitaGL
+* writing files is to be done in ux0:data folder